The Proof Behind ‘Social Proof’

 NYX Professional Makeup Puts Social Proof to the (A/B) Test

 The team at NYX Professional Makeup decided to run a simple A/B test on the product pages of their French e-commerce site to try out just how effective a simple line of social proof messaging could be.
-The version A of the test remained the same - a typical product page already in use.
+Version A of the test remained the same – a typical product page already in use.
 They then tested two alternate versions (for desktop visitors), with slightly different social proof messaging just below the ‘buy’ call-to-action.
 The first variation indicated how many of the items had been purchased that day; the second variation referred to the number of items viewed.

 Concretely, they wanted to test how effective these simple lines of text would be at encouraging browsers to click on ‘buy’, as well as actually confirming their purchase.
 How powerful would the simple act of displaying what consumers’ peers were buying be at influencing their own behavior?

 Double the Transaction Rate

 After letting the test run for a full business cycle, the results were in: both styles of social proof messaging had a positive effect on click-through rate, transactions and bounce rate.

 Overall, the wording based around ‘purchases’ instead of ‘views’ was more impactful.
 When compared to the original page, it bumped up the click-through rate on ‘buy’ by 43%, and it also doubled the transaction rate.
 The variation based on views also performed well – it increased the click-through rate by 32%, and the transaction rate by 33%.

 An added bonus was the significant reduction in bounce rates to the pages with either social proof messaging; both variations brought that down by around 38%.

 Clearly, this social proof messaging caught buyers’ attention and stimulated them to continue down the purchase funnel.